 Optic nerve diseases may damage one or both eyes and have an effect on your vision.
-About a million tiny nerve fibres make up the optic nerve, which transmits pictures from the eye to the brain.
+About a million tiny nerve fibres make up the optic nerves, which transmits pictures from the eye to the brain.
 The brain will cease receiving visual information in a timely manner when the nerve fibres are destroyed, resulting in impaired vision.
 Optic nerve atrophy is sometimes referred to as optic neuropathy and optic atrophy.

 The retina contains tiny photo receptor cells that detect light and send electrical impulses to the optic nerve.
 This nerve sends impulses from each will to the brain, where visual information is processed and we are able to see.
 When an optic nerve or its route to the brain is damaged, visual loss occurs.
 Different kinds of vision loss result from injury to the eye or the visual pathway, depending on where the damage occurs.